Pudu Prison: World War II and later

 Overgrown west wall of Pudu Prison in February 2011.

+As of October 2012, parts of Pudu Prison which sitting next to Jalan Pudu has been demolished.

 The area of the prison in June 2013, with the entrance gate and a water fountain remaining.

 The Bukit Bintang City Centre, built on the grounds of the prison, under construction in May 2020.

 The Bukit Bintang City Centre in May 2022.

 During World War II, the prison was briefly used by the Japanese as a prisoner-of-war (POW) camp from January to October 1942, after which most of the POWs were transferred to Changi Prison in Singapore.
 Over 1,000 POWs were held there in mid-1942.

 In 1986, a group of prisoners led by Jimmy Chua Chap Seng seized and held two members of the prison staff as hostages over a period of six days.
 The siege was resolved when Malaysian police stormed the prison, successfully rescuing the hostages and subduing the prisoners without any casualties.
 Chua was hanged for another crime he was detained for in Pudu Prison while the rest were jailed for wrongful confinement and abduction.

 In the 1990s, concerns were raised about the viability of the prison's location on prime real estate in Kuala Lumpur.
 Security was a major issue due to the prison's proximity to fast-rising commercial developments such as Bukit Bintang.
 Additionally, the prison layout and facilities had become obsolete.

 In 1996, after 101 years of operating as a prison, Pudu Prison was formally closed and the inmates were moved to Sungai Buloh Prison and Kajang Prison.
 It continued to be used until 2009 as a day-holding facility for prisoners attending court hearings.
 It was also briefly opened to the public as a museum in 1997.
 In 2007, eight supporters of the Hindu Rights Action Force were arrested and incarcerated in Pudu Prison following the 2007 HINDRAF rally.
 They were later released due to lack of evidence.